 is not enough.

-To accelerate progress and build lasting
+To accelerate progress, and build

-technology companies, we must
+long-lasting ventures, we must

 reinvent the research lab.